konsumer/dkart/README.md

 * Replace Nintendo logo with mine
 * add extra IO-functionality, reading/writing to a specific memory location to turn on "I/O mode" and be able to interface with other peripherals
 * Add support for sub-directories
+* Create a modern cross-platform GBDK-focused full dev-env (use wine & docker to run stuff like GBTD.)
+Alternately, write some web-based tools around GBDK.js to allow sprite/map/sound editing.

 ## License